wphu/lizCode/doc/readme.txt

-Open the manual files using WPS software
+Open the manual files using WPS software or MS office